 Harvick wins at Darlington as NASCAR returns to racing

-DARLINGTON, S.C.
-(AP) - This was a 400-mile drive unlike any other in modern day NASCAR.
+DARLINGTON, S.C. - This was a 400-mile drive unlike any other in modern day NASCAR.

 The grandstands were completely empty.
 There wasn’t a single tailgate inside the track.
 Everyone wore face coverings — some with the team logos, others opting for plain disposable medical masks.
 It was nothing close to the corporate sponsorship, pomp and patriotic traveling circus that symbolizes NASCAR.